Sacramento police release video of fatal shooting of unarmed man

-Police fired 20 shots at a man suspected of breaking car windows in Sacramento, California, not discovering until after he was down that man was carrying only a cellphone, according to police video released Wednesday.
+Police fired 20 shots at a suspect they wrongly believed was armed, then discovered the fatally wounded father of two was carrying only a cellphone.

-The man, identified as Stephon Clark, 23, the father of two young children, was killed Sunday night as police and Sacramento County sheriff's deputies responded to a 911 call reporting that a man was smashing car windows.
+Stephon Clark, 23, was killed Sunday night as police and Sacramento County sheriff's deputies responded to a 911 call reporting that a man was smashing car windows.

 The Sacramento Bee reported that Clark was shot in the backyard of his grandparents' house, where he'd been staying.

-In the three law enforcement videos — one from each of the two shooting officers' body cameras and one from a sheriff's helicopter that aided them in tracking down the suspect — officers report several times before they confront the man that they believe he is armed.
+In three law enforcement videos — one from each of the two shooting officers' body cameras and one from a sheriff's helicopter that aided them in tracking down the suspect — officers report several times before they confront the man they believed he was armed.

 At one point, the helicopter deputy tells officers on the ground that the subject appears to be carrying a "tool bar" of some sort.